-The subject property is comprised of a rectangular shaped parcel of land in the Gilwood Bay Area of the Town of Penetanguishene.
-It is located in Part of Lot 14, Concession 3 of the Town, and is comprised of approximately 4.0 hectares of forested land.
-The subject property is bounded to the north and east by the Universalbau Corporation Severance Plan lands and to the west by Gilwood Park Drive and to the south by Sandy Bay Road, both Town roads.
-The subject property is approximately 600 m away from Georgian Bay.
+The subject property is comprised of an irregular shaped parcel of land in the Gilwood Bay Area of the Town of Penetanguishene.
+It comprises Part of Lots 14 and 15, Concession 3 of the Town, and is comprised of approximately 25.2 hectares of forested, vacant land.
+The subject property is bounded to the north and east by Gilwood Bay Phases 1 - 3 subdivisions and to the west by Gilwood Park Drive and to the south by Sandy Bay Road, both Town roads.
+The subject property is approximately 100 m away from Georgian Bay.